ivan-tkatchev/tab/docs/README.html.md

 `file String -> Seq[String]`

 filter {: #fn_filter}
 : Filters a sequence by returning an equivalent sequence but with certain elements removed.
-The input sequence must be a tuple where the first element is an integer; elements where this first elelemt is equal to 0 will be removed from the output sequence.
-See also: [[while]].
+The input is a sequence of tuples where the first element is an integer; the output is a sequence with the rest of the tuple, filtered on condition that the first element is not 0.
+See also: [[while]], [[until]].
 Usage:
 `filter Seq[(Integer,a...) -> Seq[(a...)]`